upsiflu/less-ui/IDEAS.md

 ```
 - [ ] **Relative links**.
 A link may act differently, depending on the previous Route.
   - `bounce` _`Path p`_ _`Path q`_: Links to _p_, unless you are already there, in which case it links to _q_.
+  - on LinkClicked, the incoming urlRequest is interpreted as relative: an incoming urlRequest `abc` on top of `xyz?f&q=r` will yield `abc?f&q=r`.
+This will enable manual relative links in precomposed Html.

 ### Patterns to implement later:
 There is one open question which I am postponing to v1.1.0.
 I feel it requires some groundwork now to keep the concerns orthogonal.